raeytype/waldba-font-collection/README.md

 ## Status

 Work on meeting full Unicode standard compliance is prioritized around completing first the letters and symbols in current use.
 The letters in current, modern use by the languages of
-Eritrea and Ethiopia are given in this table for the [Modern Ethiopic Syllabary](ModernSyllabary.md)
+Eritrea and Ethiopia are given in this table for the [Modern Geʾez Syllabary](ModernSyllabary.md)

 **Missing Symbols by Range:**